 Oregon graduation standards have increased in rigor over the past decade, both in the number of credits required and in the difficulty levels of core subjects like math and English.
 Oregon also requires more credits to graduate than most states in the U.S. Although the Oregon Department of Education this year suspended the state’s Essential Skills requirements, school districts maintain numerous methods and strategies for tracking student achievement.
 Students who pass their courses and earn credits do so by demonstrating proficiency.

-In 2019-20, RHS achieved an 86% on-time graduation rate, higher than the state’s 83% average and 10 percentage points higher than the previous year.
+In 2020-21, RHS achieved an 89% on-time graduation rate, higher than the state’s 80.6% rate and nearly 3 percentage points higher than the previous year.
 As we seek to provide students with increasing opportunities and support, we expect to maintain this trajectory.
 In addition to the students who graduate within the traditional four years, we are also proud of those students who stay on an extra year to earn their diplomas as well as those who earn alternative diplomas and GEDs.
-RHS staff strive to ensure every single student has the opportunity to complete high school, an effort reflected in the slim 2019-20 drop-out rate of .64%.
+RHS staff strive to ensure every single student has the opportunity to complete high school, an effort reflected in the slim 2020-21 drop-out rate of 1.03%.

 Dr. Jill Weber